 Aside from collection processes for routine cases, collections personnel provide support services during the initial debt recovery process in the form of legal advice and negotiation assistance to help sales units resolve problem accounts.

-To achieve more comprehensive risk assessments and fulfill the Bank's corporate social responsibility, Taipei Fubon Bank continued reinforcing relevant rules and regulations in 2016, incorporated ESG guidelines into evaluation criteria on a case-by-case basis, and made revisions to internal credit risk models where necessary to improve modeling accuracy (a model prediction rate of 86.8%–89.7% was achieved as of year-end 2016) and optimize system functionality.
-Among thenew functionality added were dynamic management reporting, cross-integration of information from different systems, and establishment of folders based on commonly used model versions.These boosted the effectiveness of the system and increased the Company's overall operating efficiency.
+In order to achieve more comprehensive risk assessments and fulfill Taipei Fubon Bank corporate social responsibility, Taipei Fubon Bank continued reinforcing relevant rules and regulations in 2017, incorporated ESG guidelines into the securities evaluation criteria on a case-by-case basis, made revisions to internal credit risk models where necessary to improve modeling accuracy (a model prediction rate of 82.8%–87.7% was achieved in 2017) and improved on system functionality, including: New functionality was added, such as dynamic management reporting, interfacing of information from different systems, and establishment of folders based on commonly used model versions, thereby boosting the effectiveness of the system and increasing the overall operating efficiency.

-(1) Manage of Approval Authorities and Procedures for Authorized Exceptions
+(1) Manage Approval Authorities and Procedures for Authorized Exceptions

-- Risk-based segmentation is executed based on various dimensions such as customer segmentation, real estate segmentation, loan type, and business growth sources to reinforce the Company's ability to identify risks and make use of differentiation strategies for credit terms and credit analysis procedures, thereby enabling the Bank to attract more premium customers.
+- Risk-based segmentation is executed based on various dimensions such as customer segmentation, real estate segmentation, loan type, and business growth sources to reinforce the ability to identify risks and make use of differentiation strategies for credit terms and credit analysis procedures, thereby enabling Taipei Fubon Bank to attract more premium customers.

-- Scientific credit scoring models are utilized to increase credit risk management effectiveness and boost the speed and efficiency of our review procedures.
-In addition, data analysis techniques help prevent problems before they occur and ensure stable asset quality.
+- Scientific credit scoring models are utilized to increase credit risk management effectiveness and boost the speed and efficiency of Taipei Fubon Bank's review procedures.
+In addition, data analyses techniques help prevent problems before they occur and ensure stable asset quality.

 (2) Optimize Ratings, Rating Models, and Collateral Management

-- Continued to optimize the Bank's credit management framework, implemented segmentation and differentiation strategies, simplified credit analysis procedures and required documents for low risk customer groups, and focused credit analysis resources on higher risk customers.
+- Continued to optimize Taipei Fubon Bank's credit management framework, implemented segmentation and differentiation strategies, simplified credit analysis credit analysis resources on higher risk customers.

 - Rules for determining real estate categories can be dynamically adjusted and the frequency of reviews can be increased based on changes in real estate market conditions.
 Specific property areas under duress may be categorically downgraded as needed in order to main greater control over lending risks.